 "I feel like a person," she said.
 "I don't know how to describe it, but the words for me, when I sing, it is just like I'm talking to God."

-Badaluco’s husband died about six months ago.
-She said now that he’s gone, she must start doing something for herself and being in the choir helps.
+Badaluco's husband died about six months ago.
+She said that now, she is focusing on doing something for herself, and being in the choir helps.

-Resident Lavonne Arendsee said listening to the choir will fulfill her for the rest of the month.
+Resident Lavonne Arendsee said listening to the choir fulfills her.

 "It just makes me feel so good," Arendsee said.
 "And I kind of wish I could sing with them, but I don't have the voice anymore."

-“That they are able to share with the community,” he added, “their gifts and talents and it resonates — that joy and that sense of community, beloved community.”
+"That they are able to share with the community," he said, "their gifts and talents and it resonates — that joy and that sense of community, beloved community."

-Shuler directed his attention back to the choir as they closed things out with one more song, “Risen Indeed.”
+Shuler then turned back to the choir as they closed with one final song, "Risen Indeed."

-The next concert isn’t until Christmas time, but the seniors will still come together every week for practice.
+The next concert will be held at Christmas time, but the choir will continue to meet weekly for practice.